Andy Murray: 2014: 30th career title and out of top 10

-Murray took a wildcard into the inaugural Shenzhen Open in China, entering as the number 2 seed.
-Victories over Somdev Devvarman, Lukáš Lacko and Juan Mónaco saw Murray reach his first final of the season, breaking a drought of 14 months following his title at Wimbledon.
-In the final, he faced Tommy Robredo of Spain, the second final between the two.
-After saving five championship points in the second set tie break, Murray went on to win the title in three sets, Robredo's drop in fitness ultimately proving decisive.
-He then took his good form into Beijing, where he reached the semi-finals before losing to Djokovic in straight sets, however he lost in the third round at the Shanghai Masters to David Ferrer despite being a set up.
-Following his early exit in Shanghai, Murray took a wildcard into the Vienna Open in an attempt to claim a place at the ATP World Tour Finals.
-He reached the final, where he once again faced Ferrer, and triumphed in three sets for his second title of the season, and the 30th of his career.
-Murray defeated Ferrer again in the semi-finals of the Valencia Open to move into his third final in five weeks, and further strengthen his bid for a place at the season finale in London.
+At Shenzhen Open Murray reached his first final of the season, breaking a drought of 14 months.
+In the final, after saving five championship points in the second set tie break against Tommy Robredo, Murray won the title in three sets, Robredo's drop in fitness ultimately proving decisive.
+At Beijing, he reached the semi-finals before losing to Djokovic in straight sets.
+He lost in the third round at the Shanghai Masters to David Ferrer despite being a set up.
+In Vienna he beat Ferrer in three sets for his second title of the season, and the 30th of his career.
+Murray defeated Ferrer again in the semi-finals of Valencia to move into his third final in five weeks.
 In a repeat of the Shenzhen Open final, Murray again saved five championship points as he overcame Tommy Robredo in three sets.
-Murray then went on to reach the quarter-finals of the Paris Masters, where he was eliminated by Djokovic in what was his 23rd match in the space of only 37 days.
+Murray then reached the quarter-finals of the Paris Masters, where he lost to Djokovic in his 23rd match in 37 days.
 However, his win over Dimitrov in the third round had already guaranteed him a spot at the ATP World Tour Finals.

 At the ATP World Tour Finals, Murray lost his opening round robin match to Kei Nishikori but won his second match against Milos Raonic.
-However, he lost his final group match against Federer in straight sets and only managed to win one game against him, marking his worst defeat since losing to Djokovic in the 2007 Miami Masters, eliminating him from the tournament.
+He lost his final group match against Federer in straight sets and only won one game against him, marking his worst defeat since losing to Djokovic in the 2007 Miami Masters, eliminating him from the tournament.

-Following the conclusion of the season, Murray mutually agreed on a split with long-term backroom staff, training partner Dani Vallverdu and fitness coach Jez Green.
-They had been with him for five and seven years respectively but were both reported to have been unhappy at the lack of consultation they had been given about the appointment of Mauresmo.
-Murray also took part in the inaugural season of the International Premier Tennis League, representing the Manila Mavericks, who had drafted him as an icon player in February.
-Murray took part in the first three matches of the tournament which were all played in Manila.
+At the end of the season, Murray mutually agreed on a split with training partner Dani Vallverdu and fitness coach Jez Green.